-We would also like to mention that the worst of all working examples (the last example in Table 2), behaved as a sort of average example in the twelve pilot runs with the RMS lattice error levels 10^{-4} , when all twelve sets of random errors generated a lattice whose stability was preserved in the process of orbit correction.
-For this reason, we have retained this example as a kind of "average" case out of twelve cases and have decided to use it to represent a succession of three corrections in Figures 5, 5a, 5b, 6, 6a, and 6b.
-Only one superperiod is shown since otherwise the figures would be too crammed for the effects of subsequent corrections to be discernable.
+We would also like to mention that the worst of all working examples (the last example in Table 2), behaved as a sort of average example in the twelve pilot runs with the rms lattice error levels $10^{-4}$ , when all twelve sets of random errors generated a lattice whose stability was preserved in the process of orbit correction.
+For this reason, we have retained this example as a kind of "average" case out of twelve cases and have decided to use it to represent a succession of three corrections in Figure 2.
+Only one superperiod is shown.
+We showed only the case of horizontal plane.
+There is a similar behavior in the vertical planes.